 3. The Whelan method

 The Whelan method was given by Dr. Elizabeth Whelan.
-This method contradicts the Shuttles method by advising that couples need to have intercourse at least four to six days before ovulation (6).
+This method contradicts the Shettles method by advising that couples need to have intercourse at least four to six days before ovulation (6).

 Like the other methods, this method also does not have any scientific evidence to prove its certainty.
 In addition, critics feel that four to six days before ovulation is way ahead of the fertile period, and it might decrease the chance of pregnancy.